 The Joshua Trees are certainly the star of the park but what is also a spectacular sight are the rock formations, like Skull Rock.
-Throughout Joshua Tree National Park are enormous rocks that have been carved by wind and sand for over thousands of years.
+Throughout Joshua Tree National Park are enormous rocks that have been carved by wind and sand for thousands of years.
 Much can be seen from the road, which takes about 3 hours to go through the park (not including side roads).

 There are four accessible hiking trails.
-One is Bajada All-Access and is located just one-half mile from the southern entrance to the park and is a .25 mile (.4 km) loop.
-Another is Cap Rock and is a .4 mile (.6 km) loop located on the west side entrance.
+One is Bajada All-Access which is located just one-half mile from the southern entrance to the park and is a .25 mile (.4 km) loop.
+Another is Cap Rock which is a .4 mile (.6 km) loop located on the west side entrance.
 Keys View has a spectacular view of the park as well as a .25 mile (.4 km) loop.
 It is approximately 45 minutes from Cap Rock.

 Finally, the Oasis of Mara is a .5 mile (.8 km) loop.
-The trail starts at the Oasis Visitor Center, which is a park museum with archeology, geology, zoology, botany exhibits and more.
+The trail starts at the Oasis Visitor Center, which is a park museum with archeology, geology, zoology, botany exhibits, and more.
 These trails have been designed for wheelchair access and are constructed to be almost entirely flat with a smooth pathway of finely crushed granite rock.
-Other points of interests usually have handicapped parking so you can at least get out to take some pictures.
+Other points of interest usually have handicapped parking so you can at least get out to take some pictures.
 Sometimes the ground’s surface was smooth enough to explore a little.
 At noted attractions occasionally there will be accessible restrooms; otherwise, look for campsites all along the main road.

 The town of Joshua Tree is nothing to get excited about.
 It’s a very rural and rugged little town with no known tourist attractions.
-The one main road is a one stop shop for everything: post office, gas stations, restaurants, etc. There are hotels in the area that I’m sure have some tasty restaurants but my party opted into the local experience and had lunch a diner called, Country Kitchen-Home Cooking.
+The one main road is a one-stop shop for everything: post office, gas stations, restaurants, etc. There are hotels in the area that I’m sure have some tasty restaurants but my party opted for the local experience and had lunch at a diner called Country Kitchen-Home Cooking.
 Though breakfast is the specialty, Country Kitchen-Home Cooking serves classic diner food along with tasty Asian dishes like Cambodian noodles.
 This place is nothing fancy but my party was looking for something quick and it hit the spot.
 Heads up that only cash is accepted but there’s a gas station nearby with an ATM and no handicapped parking either; you will need to park on the street but there is a ramp into the diner.
 However, there is an accessible restroom.